Gabriel-Bjay/Electronics-Eccomerce-Store/README.md

 # 555||Electronics-Eccomerce-Store
-This website was a project that I worked on
+This website was a project that I worked on for an e-commerce store for electronics.